Every computer, no matter how powerful, will become slow at some point.

 Tip 2: Clean up your disk space

-So obviously, over time, your computer accumulates different types of files and data that take up necessary space on your hard drive, such as temporary files, system cache, temporary internet files, Windows update files, and more.
+So obviously, over time, your computer accumulates different types of files and data that take up necessary space on your hard drive, such as temporary files, system cache, temporary internet files, Windows Update files, and more.

 • Select the drive you want to clean up and click OK.